 “I’ll get right to it,” Sophie Goldschmidt, the WSL’s newly-minted CEO, began in a Wednesday press conference two days before the inaugural Surf Ranch Pro was set to begin in Lemoore, California.
 “We’ve been working hard for a long time to deliver a very thoughtful strategy that covers various facets of the sport.
 And today I’m delighted, and I’m very proud to announce that we will be moving forward with fully equal prize money for the men and the women from 2019 onwards.”

-Maybe it was the heat or that it likely wasn’t the first time they’d heard the news, but the panel of athletes adjacent to Goldschmidt including Kelly Slater, Carissa Moore, Tatiana Weston-Webb, and Filipe Toledo was at best unphased and at worst underwhelmed.
+Maybe it was the heat or that it likely wasn’t the first time they’d heard the news, but the panel of athletes adjacent Goldschmidt, including Kelly Slater, Carissa Moore, Tatiana Weston-Webb, and Filipe Toledo, was at best unphased and at worst underwhelmed.
 Stephanie Gilmore was the only one beaming.
-Moore and Weston-Webb flashed smiles.
+Moore and Weston-Webb briefly flashed smiles.

 “There have been so many advocates that have pushed for this for so many years,” Goldschmidt went on.
 “So this is really celebrating what’s happening in society at the moment but also all the hard work that’s come before and what we’ve been working on the last few years.”